edwardchanjw/KirinOCR/README.md

 Besides all that, I looked into it, and it seems to be fine (at least on Mac) as it stored them to your 'temp' folder, which means they'll be removed either when macOS needs space, or on restart/boot time.

+**Q: Why isn't this packaged into a standalone Electron app?**

+A: Two reasons: 1.
+I tried, and it didn't work after booting the app, and 2.
+Idgaf.
+Feel free to fix this issue if you can.

 **Q: Ur husbando is a pidgeon**